Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Methodology

 \subsection{Ground Truth Augmentation}

-As observed in experiments, which are described in Section \ref{sec:gt_aug}, the incomplete labels lead to over-blurred predictions from the mid- and low-quality branches.
-To mitigate this effect, we propose a ground truth augmentation module to generate pseudo-high-quality labels to refine the outputs.
+As observed in experiments described in Section \ref{sec:gt_aug}, incomplete labels lead to over-smoothed predictions from the mid- and low-quality branches.
+To mitigate this effect, we propose a ground truth augmentation module that generates pseudo-high-quality labels to refine these outputs.

-To simulate real-world height maps, fine details must be injected while preserving the accuracy of the original ground truth labels.
-It turns out that the predictions from the high-quality label branch serve as appropriate candidates to augment the ground truth.
-They are weighted and added to the original ground truth to supervise the mid- and low-quality branches.
-To reduce the side effect of false supervisory signal introduced by the false predictions, first, a threshold is used to filter the trustworthy predictions from the high-quality branch.
-Second, dropout is used to enable both original and augmented ground truth seen during training.
-The overall process is defined as
+To simulate realistic height maps, fine details must be injected while preserving the accuracy of the original ground truth labels.
+Predictions from the high-quality branch provide suitable candidates for this purpose, as they often contain more detailed structures and information.
+Our approach combines these predictions with the original ground truth in a weighted manner to supervise the mid- and low-quality branches.

+To reduce the negative impact of erroneous supervisory signals from inaccurate predictions, two safeguards are applied: \begin{itemize} \item \textbf{Error thresholding:} Predictions from the high-quality branch are retained only if their absolute errors are below a threshold. \item \textbf{Dropout:} Both original and augmented ground truth are stochastically presented during training to encourage robustness. \end{itemize} The augmentation process is defined as

 where